Ahrefs Site Audit: Comprehensive Guide

 “Internal linking is super critical for SEO.
 It’s one of the biggest things you can do on a website to guide Google and visitors to the pages that you think are important.” – Dorian, Perth SEO Expert.

-By improving your internal links, you make it easier for both users and search engines to navigate your site.
+By improving your internal links, you make your site easier to navigate for both customers and search engines, which is a win-win.

 Speed and Web Vitals